Vorlent/BoostedMod/README.md

 If the overworld and nether are on separate threads then running nether code in the overworld thread is obviously a no go.

+Invisible undocumented changes via fabric X-api mod can also ruin your week.

 Realistically speaking, a single Mojang employee working on multithreading could do Boosted stage one themselves within a month.